Roquan Smith: 2018

-In his NFL debut in Week 1 against the Green Bay Packers on NBC Sunday Night Football, Smith recorded a sack on the Packers' quarterback DeShone Kizer on his first career snap.
+In his NFL debut in Week 1 against the Green Bay Packers, Smith recorded a sack on the Packers' quarterback DeShone Kizer on his first career snap.
 In Week 6 against the Miami Dolphins, Smith made 13 tackles.
 In Week 9 against the Buffalo Bills, Smith made 13 tackles as the Bears won the game 41–9.
 In Week 10 against the Detroit Lions, he made 10 tackles and sacked quarterback Matthew Stafford, while the Bears won 34–22, while also leading the team in tackles in both of these weeks.
 In Week 12 against the Lions, he made 11 tackles and sacked quarterback Stafford in a 23–16 win.

 In Week 14 against the Los Angeles Rams, Smith made six tackles and recorded his first career interception off Jared Goff and returned the ball 22 yards to the four-yard line as the Bears won 15–6.
 In Week 15 against the Green Bay Packers, Smith made 10 tackles in a 24–17 win.
 In Week 16 against the San Francisco 49ers, Smith made nine tackles and sacked Nick Mullens in a 14–9 win.
 On December 30, during a Week 17 game against the Minnesota Vikings, Smith had six tackles as the Bears defeated the Vikings 24–10.

-On January 6, 2019, in the Bears' 16–15 loss to the Philadelphia Eagles in a Wild Card playoff game, Smith led the team with seven tackles and made an interception off Nick Foles.
+On January 6, 2019, in the Bears' 15–16 loss to the Philadelphia Eagles in a Wild Card playoff game, Smith led the team with seven tackles and made an interception off Nick Foles.

 Smith finished the season with 121 tackles, five sacks, five passes defended, and one interception.
 He was named to the PFWA All-Rookie Team.
 He was selected as Pro Bowl alternate.

 2019

 In Week 2 against the Denver Broncos, Smith recorded a team high 13 tackles as the Bears won 16–14.
-In Week 11 against the Rams on Sunday Night Football, Smith recorded a team high 11 tackles and intercepted a pass thrown by Jared Goff in the 17–7 loss.
+In Week 11 against the Rams, Smith recorded a team high 11 tackles and intercepted a pass thrown by Jared Goff in the 7–17 loss.
 In Week 13 against the Lions on Thanksgiving Day, Smith recorded a team high 15 tackles and sacked rookie quarterback David Blough twice in the 24–20 win.
 On December 9, 2019, Smith was placed on injured reserve after suffering a torn pectoral in Week 14.
+He finished the 2019 season with two sacks, 101 total tackles (66 solo), one interception, and two passes defended.